FAQs & Information

 2. What can I expect in the interview?

-The interview panel will consist of one Medical Specialist and one member of the Medical Workforce Unit.
-Up to four candidates are interviewed at one time.
-The focus of the interview is to share information, find out a bit more about you and why you wanted to complete your internship at The Royal Melbourne Hospital - no clinical questions will be asked during the interview.
+The interview panel will consist of one Medical Specialist/Consultant and one member of the Medical Workforce Unit.
+Up to 6 candidates are interviewed at one time.
+The focus of the interview is to share information, find out a bit more about you and why you want to complete your internship at The Royal Melbourne Hospital.

 3. Why do RMH do group interviews when you get to know me better one-on-one?

 The Royal Melbourne Hospital focuses on collaboration, unity and teamwork.
 What better way to kick of your career with us than in a similar environment?!
 Additionally, it is a lot less daunting interviewing with classmates who are in the same boat as you and feeling the same emotions.
 Finally, in a group situation, it provides an opportunity to assess you against your colleagues.

 4. Will there be an opportunity for questions during the group interview?

 Yes, there will be opportunity for questions and general discussion however as there is only 60 mins allocated per interview session there may not be enough time for everyone to ask questions.
 If you intend on asking a question we ask you to please be mindful of your colleagues and the time constraints.

 5. What should I do to prepare for the interview?

 Research RMH, use the internet, talk to friends, alumni, colleagues or other people already working at RMH.
 Use your initiative; ask yourself, what do you think we want to hear from you?
 Do we want to hear you recite our web page?
 Are you telling us something we have already heard before?